By Mary Bergin

 Door County’s a charmer during any season, especially in Fish Creek, where many shops stay open all year (at least on weekends) and are within a walk of each other.

 Located on the north end of Fish Creek, the Top of The Hill Shops presents a group of 23 specialty shops in a park-like setting.
-Among the shops are toys for cooks (The Main Course), fiber supplies for knitters (Red Sock Yarns), clothing for adventurers (The Casual Explorer) and gifts for newborns (Pure Joy Baby, Baby Bella).
+Among the shops are toys for cooks (The Main Course), clothing for adventurers (What Next?) and gifts for newborns (Pure Joy Baby, Baby Bella).
 Others specialize in handcrafted jewelry, cutting edge fashion, and eclectic home décor.
 The Shops can be found at the corner of Highway 42 and County Trunk F.